The Era of Reconstruction

 The Soldier's Rate of Pay

-The Soviet pay system of the post-war years differed little from that of the Czarist army.
+The Soviet pay system of the post-war years differed little from that of the Tsarist army.
 The soldier would receive a basic rate of pay based on rank, with added pay based on their years of service.
 Appointments and type of duty also modified the pay scales.
 Neither officers or soldiers of the time were paid a marriage allowance, but income tax was not deducted from their pay either.

 The differences in pay were most dramatic between officers and enlisted ranks, although extended service men were still paid well.
 Conscripts (even conscript non-commissioned officers) received the very low pay.